 The specific tools you’ll need are specific to which type of instrument you’re trying to adjust.
 For acoustic guitars, you might need some more tools, including sandpaper and hammers, but for electric guitars, a set of screwdrivers and Allen keys should be all you need.
 We recommend investing in a guitar toolkit.
 Many companies make these kits, including Ernie Ball, d’Addario and Fender.
 These kits usually clock in at less than $50, and are a very worthwhile investment for any guitar player.
 These kits often include the appropriate tools, like pliers, Allen keys, and different rulers and feeler gauges, as well as micro-fiber cloths and polishing aids.

 This is something that’s very common, and it can happen for a multitude of reasons.
 The most common reason is that these guitars are poorly set up.
 These guitars are cheap because they include cheap parts, and the manufacturers tend to have more relaxed quality control, which means that not every guitar is set up with a lot of attention.

 Another reason the action is high is because it can’t be any lower.
 This can happen because of uneven frets.
 Uneven frets can make the strings buzz more, which means you can’t bring the strings closer to the fretboard without the notes buzzing out very fast.

 Some acoustic guitars can handle low action.
 Unfortunately, these guitars are generally pretty expensive, as they have to be built very well to sound good and have low action.
-Martin Guitars is known for having guitars with very low action, as well as guitars with higher action.
-Martin Jr. guitars are a good option for those players who want a very playable guitar that sound good at a slightly more budget friendly price.
+Martin Guitars are known for having guitars with very low action, as well as guitars with higher action.
+Martin Jr. guitars are a good option for those players who want a very playable guitar that sounds good at a slightly more budget friendly price.
 Most of these guitars are still $500+, but you absolutely get something very good for a good price.